bomonike/azure-chatgbt/README.md

 ## About This Repo

-ATTIBUTION: This repo is adapted from Paolo's <a target="_blank" href="https://github.com/paolosalvatori/aks-openai-chainlit-terraform/">github</a> as referenced <a target="_blank" href="https://techcommunity.microsoft.com/t5/fasttrack-for-azure/create-an-azure-openai-langchain-chromadb-and-chainlit-chat-app/ba-p/4024070createdJan8-2024">in his blog</a>.

 NOTE: GitHub was designed to house text, not images.
-Images are retrieved from a cloudinary.com account so image sizing can be done dynamically adjusted for different screen sizes.
+So images referenced in this README are retrieved from a cloudinary.com account so image sizing can be done dynamically adjusted for different screen sizes.

 The standard files: